 Premiere: Aspen Contemporary Ensemble, Harris Hall at Aspen Music Festival, Aspen, Colorado, August 2nd, 2018

 Duration: ca. 8'30"

-Jejuholmen (a portmanteau I devised combining two place names—Jeju Island in Korea and Gressholmen Island in the Oslo fjord) is an experiment in designing my own fictional folk music by combining elements of three traditional musics with which I have come into contact the past two years—Korean traditional music—gugak—Norwegian folk music, and stilted Houston hip-hop a la Chris Dave.
+Jejuholmen (a portmanteau combining two place names—Jeju Island in Korea and Gressholmen Island in the Oslo fjord) is an experiment in designing my own fictional folk music by combining elements of three traditional musics with which I have come into contact—Korean traditional music—gugak—Norwegian folk music, and stilted Houston hip-hop a la Chris Dave.
 In summer 2017, I visited Seoul, South Korea to study at the National Gugak Center for the International Gugak Workshop, learning daegeum and changgu, the traditional Korean bamboo flute and drum.
 In spring 2018, during my Fulbright year in Oslo, Norway, I studied Norwegian folk music from different valleys in the country.

 Jejuholmen borrows elements from both forms of folk music.
 The composition features Korean shikumsae (ornamentation) and the rhythmic modes of jangdan (in this composition, the jinyangjo, jungmori, jungjungmori, and jajinmori/pungmul), which are rhythmic cycles that change over the course of a performance, gradually moving from slow to fast.
 These rhythmic cycles divide the piece formally into four main sections (with an added fifth “hip hop” section) and create a kind of “theme and variations” for the piece’s main theme.